AgroDan/shellup/README.md

 `shellset lport 9001`

 Something not working right?
-Run it through a proxy like burpsuite or mitmproxy andfind out what's going on:
+Run it through a proxy like burpsuite or mitmproxy and find out what's going on:

 `shellset proxy http://localhost:8080`